seanowenhayes/recipe-scraper/README.md

 # Recipe Scraper

-A simple scaraper made for scraping recipes but not limited to such.
+A simple scraper made for scraping recipes but not limited to such.

 ## Idea
 Use puppeteer to crawl using an actual browser and have events that inform of the status of the call.